pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ###<a id='tkgi-edge-cluster'></a> Edge Cluster

 A TKGI Edge Cluster on vSphere with NSX is comprised of two or more NSX Edge Nodes.
 The maximum supported number of Edge Nodes per TKGI Edge Cluster is 10.

 For more information, see [Installing and Configuring NSX-T Data Center v3.0 for TKGI](./nsxt-3-0-install.html).

 ###<a id='tkgi-compute-cluster'></a> Compute Cluster

-The Tanzu Kubernetes Grid Integrated Edition Compute Cluster on vSphere comprises the following components:
+The {{  vars.product }} Compute Cluster on vSphere comprises the following components:

 - Kubernetes control plane nodes (quantity 3)
 - Kubernetes worker nodes